dub-flow/sessionprobe/README.md

     sessionprobe [flags]

 Flags:
-  -headers  string   The session token and other required headers to be used in the requests (required) -urls     string   File containing the URLs to be checked (required) -out      string   Output file (default: ./output.txt) -threads  int      Number of threads (default: 10) -proxy    string   Use a proxy to connect to the target URL (default: "")
+  -urls     string   File containing the URLs to be checked (required) -headers  string   The session token and other required headers to be used in the requests -out      string   Output file (default: ./output.txt) -threads  int      Number of threads (default: 10) -proxy    string   Use a proxy to connect to the target URL (default: "")